japila-books/spark-sql-internals/docs/logical-operators/DataSourceV2Relation.md

 `newWriter` simply requests (_delegates to_) the <<source, DataSourceV2>> to <<createWriter, create a DataSourceWriter>>.

+!!! note
-NOTE: `DataSourceV2Relation` object defines the <<SourceHelpers, SourceHelpers>> implicit class to "extend" the marker <<spark-sql-DataSourceV2.adoc#, DataSourceV2>> type with the method to <<createWriter, create a DataSourceWriter>>.
+    `DataSourceV2Relation` object defines the <<SourceHelpers, SourceHelpers>> implicit class to "extend" the marker <<spark-sql-DataSourceV2.adoc#, DataSourceV2>> type with the method to <<createWriter, create a DataSourceWriter>>.

-NOTE: `newWriter` is used exclusively when `DataSourceV2Strategy` execution planning strategy is requested to <<spark-sql-SparkStrategy-DataSourceV2Strategy.adoc#apply-AppendData, plan an AppendData logical operator>>.
+`newWriter` is used when [DataSourceV2Strategy](../execution-planning-strategies/DataSourceV2Strategy.md) execution planning strategy is executed.

 === [[SourceHelpers]] SourceHelpers Implicit Class